Stencyl/stencylpedia/chapter-12/ads.md

 Event | Description
 --- | ---
-An fullscreen ad is showing| The Interstitial ad is showing on screen An fullscreen ad is closed | User closes the Interstitial ad The fullscreen ad area loads | Called each time a Interstitial ad loads The fullscreen ad area fails to load | Called when no Interstitial ads can be loaded An fullscreen ad is clicked | User clicks on the Interstitial ad
+A fullscreen ad is showing| The Interstitial ad is showing on screen A fullscreen ad is closed | User closes the Interstitial ad The fullscreen ad area loads | Called each time an Interstitial ad loads The fullscreen ad area fails to load | Called when no Interstitial ads can be loaded A fullscreen ad is clicked | User clicks on the Interstitial ad

 > **Tip:** We recommend [pausing](http://www.stencyl.com/help/view/pausing/) the game when an ad is clicked on and resuming it when the ad is dismissed.
 If you don't do this, the game will continue to run while the ad is overlayed over everything else.